Bombing of Yawata (June 1944): Raid

 B-29s began to arrive over Yawata at 00:38 local time, and the attack on the city lasted almost two hours.
 Only 15 of the American aircraft were able to aim their bombs visually, as the city was blacked out and obscured by smoke or haze; the other 32 bombed by radar.
-Two further B-29s bombed Laoyao harbor and another five struck targets of opportunity; overall 107 tons of bombs were dropped during the raid.
+Two further B-29s bombed Laoyao harbor in occupied China and another five struck targets of opportunity; overall 107 tons of bombs were dropped during the raid.
 After the first bombs were released, regular updates on the operation were transmitted to the Twentieth Air Force's headquarters in Washington, from where they were relayed to Arnold, who was in London at the time.
 The raiders were met with heavy but inaccurate anti-aircraft fire, and the searchlights stationed around Yawata were not effective.
 The 4th Air Regiment achieved the only kill of the night when one of its fighters shot down a B-29.
 The Regiment's other aircraft struggled to make contact with the bombers and achieved few interceptions.

 The B-29s' return flight to China was largely uneventful.
 One of the Superfortresses was strafed and destroyed by Japanese aircraft after landing at Neihsiang with engine trouble, and a further two aircraft crashed with the loss of their entire crews and a correspondent from the magazine Newsweek.
 Overall, American losses in the raid were seven B-29s destroyed and a further six damaged by anti-aircraft guns; 57 airmen and one journalist were killed aboard these aircraft.
 Many of the B-29s were stranded in China for several days after the raid by fuel shortages there and only returned to India after Wolfe borrowed 15000 USgal of fuel from the 312th Fighter Wing's supplies.
 During this period, the bombers were highly vulnerable to Japanese retaliatory raids, but none came about.